About the Apocrypha

 Issue #2: The Jewish people didn't agree about their status

 Disputes over what counts as canon isn't a new thing, and it's one of the reasons why there were several sects of Judaism by the first century.
 Specifically, the Pharisees are known to have held many debates over which Books should be accepted.
 Sometimes, these debates were over the canonicity of Books we accept today, like the Book of Ruth, the Song of Songs, and Ecclesiastes.
 There is evidence that the Pharisees did occasionally quote from the Apocrypha during these debates, but this never resulted in their acceptance as Scripture by the Jewish community.
-This is highlighted by the fact that Masoretic Text, an authoritive version of the Jewish canon from the 11th century, does not contain the Apocrypha.
+This is highlighted by the fact that Masoretic Text, an authoritative version of the Jewish canon from the 11th century, does not contain the Apocrypha.

 Issue #3: Scholars gave them lesser status